 Subscribe to the email list to get updates and announcements

-The public comment period for the Draft EA is closed.
-The public comment period was open from April 14, 2017, to May 30, 2017.
-The public was encouraged to submit comments on the Draft EA during this period.
+The public comment period for the draft EA is currently closed.
+The initial public comment period was open from April 14, 2017, to May 30, 2017.
+The public was encouraged to submit comments on the draft EA during this period.

 An open-house public meeting was held on Tuesday, May 16, 2017, from 4 to 7 p.m. that provided information, answered questions, and accepted public comments.

 A project fact sheet is now available and contains information about the project and the findings contained in the Draft EA.